-We aim to be a leading African centre for research and study of information systems, producing world class graduates and research while playing a positive role in the upliftment and empowerment of our community.
-This is only possible through the excellent endeavour of our academic staff, all with strong IS/IT background, in theoretical and research areas, as well as contemporary industry experience.
+We aim to be a leading African centre for research and study of computer science and information systems, producing world class graduates and research while playing a positive role in the upliftment and empowerment of our community.
+This is only possible through the excellent endeavour of our academic staff, all with strong CS/IS/IT background, in theoretical and research areas, as well as contemporary industry experience.

-We have a dual mandate: to bring the best of IS knowledge to the classroom for dissemination to students and to assist in the production of IS knowledge through active research and publication.
+We have a dual mandate: to bring the best of IT knowledge to the classroom for dissemination to students and to assist in the production of IT knowledge through active research and publication.

 Education: Educational technologies for previously disadvantaged SA students; teaching educationally disadvantaged students; e-learning; IS staff and skills shortages; IS careers; perceptions of IS in work and study; computer literacy.

 Management of the IS function: IS planning; strategic aspects of IS systems; management information systems; systems thinking in IS; enterprise IS architectures; management of IS professionals; enterprise computing; computer supported cooperative work & EMS.